heyqule/enemy_race_manager/doc/Boss_Mode.md

   - lvl 50 damage stats
   - 30 defense structures
   - despawn time: 60mins
-  - 533333 / min
+  - 533333 / minute
   - 33% 2 infinite chest drop, with 100% 1 drop.
   - rewards tier 1(20%), 2(80%) items
 - T4
-  - 64000000 HP
+  - 50000000 HP
   - lvl 70 damage stats
   - 40 defense structures
-  - despawn time: 90mins
+  - despawn time: 75 minute
-  - 711111 / min
+  - 666666 / minute
   - 66% 1 infinite chest drop, with 100% 1 drop
   - rewards tier 1(20%), 2(60%), 3(20%) items
 - T5
-  - 128000000 HP
+  - 99999999 HP
   - lvl 99 damage stats
   - 50 defense structures
-  - despawn time: 120 mins
+  - despawn time: 99 minute
-  - 1066666 per minutes
+  - 1010101 / minute
   - 100% 2 infinite chest drop
   - rewards tier 1(10%), 2(50%), 3(40%) items

 New tier can only be unlocked when you defeat the current tier.

-Tier spawn rate @ Tier 2 - 5
-Tier 2 spawn when you are at tier 3 = 50%
-Tier 3 spawn when you are at tier 3  = 50%

-You'll have option to lock 100% at current tier.
+You will not advance to new tier automatically.
+You set it in the UI.

+Once you are on new tier, you will not able to spawn lower tier.

 Tier 1 items
    - plates